thecandlestick/silverbullet/website/HashMap.md

 Ideally our hash function would have no collisions, but in reality what most Hash Maps strive for is an even **distribution** of the hash codes.
 Essentially, the more spread-out the generated hash codes are among the possible values, the less likely it is that we will encounter two keys with the same code.

-KC: For the student ID# example, which hash function would provide a better distribution? _First four digits_ or _Last four digits_?
+DQ: For the student ID# example, which hash function would provide a better distribution? _First four digits_ or _Last four digits_?

 ### Examples